Home Our Activities Primary Care Liaisons

 Primary Care Liaisons

-In partnership with two Area Agencies on Aging (AAA) in Washington state, we have created a new position, Primary Care Liaison (PCL), within the Aging services network.
-The PCL’s main goal is to enhance primary care awareness of community resources that support older adults to age in place.
+In partnership with 3 Area Agencies on Aging (AAA) in Washington state, we have created a new position, Primary Care Liaison (PCL), within the Aging services network.
+The PCL’s goal is to enhance primary care awareness of community resources that support older adults to age in place.

 Each PCL connects with clinics monthly and presents information about AAA resources, including evidence-based health-promotion programs serving older adults and their family caregivers (e.g., Enhance®Fitness, Powerful Tools for Caregivers) as well as self-management “flags,” a useful client engagement tool.
 Our PCLs are building bridges between community and primary care so that every older adult and family caregiver find the support they need to remain in their own home and community.